 For people with cataracts, it’s like looking through a fogged up or dirty window — things tend to look blurry or hazy, and colors look less vivid.
 Cataracts can also make the light from the sun, indoor lamps, or automobile headlights seem very bright or glaring.

 Are You At Risk for Developing Cataracts?

-Being aware of the risk factors, symptoms, and treatment options for cataracts is the best way to preserve your vision, starting with regular eye exams to catch cataracts in their earliest and most treatable stages.
+Being aware of the risk factors, symptoms, and treatment options for cataracts is the best way to preserve your vision, starting with regular eye exams.
 If left untreated, cataracts will continue to get worse and visual acuity will become more impaired.

-The causes of cataracts are unknown.
+The exact causes of cataracts are unknown.
 However, eye doctors have identified several possible risk factors, including:

 - Certain medical conditions, such as diabetes

 - Protracted use of corticosteroid medications

 While most cataracts are related to aging, anyone can develop cataracts.
 In addition to age-related cataracts there are “secondary” cataracts, caused by surgery or other eye problems; “traumatic” cataracts that result from an injury; “congenital” cataracts that develop in newborns and young children; and “radiation” cataracts, caused by exposure to radiation.